mercadopago/devsite-docs/guides/nuvemshop-V0/landing.en.md

  - type: normal
  - message: With the Mercado Pago module you can configure the payment using:
  - benefit_title: Checkout Pro
- - benefit_message: Payment is made on the Mercado Pago page (inside or outside your store) with cards (debit or credit), cash (Mercado Pago account or ticket) and bank transfer.
+ - benefit_message: Payment is made on the Mercado Pago page by credit card, bank transfer and cash payment networks.
  - benefit_title: Checkout API
- - benefit_message: Payment is made without leaving your virtual store with cards (debit or credit), ticket checkout (Mercado Pago account or boleto bancário).
+ - benefit_message: Payment is made without leaving your virtual store using your credit card and cash payment networks.
  - image: /magento-two/magento2-payment.png
 ---
 ------------